liyunze-coding/Chat-Task-Tic-Overlay/README.md

 BTW I stream on <a target="_blank" href="https://www.twitch.tv/RythonDev">https://www.twitch.tv/RythonDev</a>

+If you like my work, consider supporting me on my ko-fi! <a target="_blank" href="https://www.ko-fi.com/Rython">https://www.ko-fi.com/Rython</a>

 -    !task \<task\> - Add a task
 -    !done \<task\> - Mark a task as done
 -    !remove \<task\> - Remove a task
 -    !edit \<task\> - Edit a task
 -    !check - Check your last incomplete task
 -    !next \<task\> - marks your current as done and adds a new task

 ### Moderators only

 -    !clear - Clear all tasks
 -    !cleardone - Clear all done tasks
 -    !adel @user - Remove all tasks from a user

 For aliases, see [here](https://github.com/liyunze-coding/Chat-Task-Tic-Overlay#aliases)